Title 16: Education

 (a) Construction aid.

 (1) Preliminary application for construction aid.
-A district or independent school eligible for assistance under section 3447 of this title, which intends to construct or purchase a new school, or make extensive additions or alterations to its existing school, and desires to avail itself of state school construction aid, shall submit a written preliminary application to the commissioner.
-A preliminary application shall include information required by the state board by rule and shall specify the need for and purpose of the project.
+A district or independent school eligible for assistance under section 3447 of this title, that intends to construct or purchase a new school, or make extensive additions or alterations to its existing school, and desires to avail itself of State school construction aid, shall submit a written preliminary application to the Secretary.
+A preliminary application shall include information required by the State Board by rule and shall specify the need for and purpose of the project.

 (2) Approval of preliminary application.

-(A) When reviewing a preliminary application for approval, the commissioner shall consider:
+(A) When reviewing a preliminary application for approval, the Secretary shall consider:

 (i) regional educational opportunities and needs, including school building capacities across school district boundaries, and available infrastructure in neighboring communities;